PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-16. If only.
-I will write a scrit that will cahnge the ownership of the file if a certain command is met.
+17. Star Wars.
+I will write a script that will play the StarWars IV episode in the terminal.